G1Grg/food-park/README_Instructions.md

 ## Installing Laravel using command

-1. Installing Composer using command composer global require laravel/installer
+1. Installing Composer using command<br/>
+   composer global require laravel/installer
-2. Creating a new Application
+2. Creating a new Application<br/>
    laravel new food-park (Where food-park is the name of the project/application)

 ## Github (login if required)